FAQs

 Kin Groups

-- Community Purchase - you may be working with your neighbours, friends or family to purchase something together or to support a common cause.
+Accumulating funds are also common all over the world.
+They often enable group members to save for evel larger amounts or for communities to buy something together.
+For example, you may be working with your neighbours, friends or family to purchase something together or to support a common cause.
 Kin groups can be a way for you to manage contributions and keep track of your goal.
-Think of putting a new roof on the community centre or putting solar panels on the local car park and splitting the benefit!
+Think of putting a new roof on the community centre or putting solar panels on the local car park or starting your own coop but getting started on kin before you incorporate.

-- Your Idea - the focus is your community.
 There are thousands of reasons to engage in financial mutual aid.
-You can also use a kin group for more than one thing at the same time.
-Kin allows you to track how much everyone in your group has contributed and received so you can pause one use to help someone who is having a hard time and then get right back to the first use.
+You can also use a kin group for more than one thing at the same time because kin allows you to track how much everyone in your group has contributed and received.

-Groups are autonomous.
-This means it is important that you trust the people in your group and especially your admin who is responsible for approving new members and withdrawals.
+It's not like putting money with a bank that holds it for you personally.
+When you contribute to your kin group it belongs to your group and your group makes the decisions about how to use it so it is important that you trust the people in your group and especially your group admin who is responsible for approving new members and withdrawals.

 Kin Cooperative is not responsible for the behaviour of people in your group.
 However, if a member breaks Kin Cooperative's rules or code of conduct, they will have their membership suspended or terminated.
 If you are worried about anyone in your group or you are unclear about how your group should work financially, you should contact the Kin Cooperative team immediately.